-Market Data for The Coastal Carolinas - UPDATE 03/05/2026.
+Market Data for The Coastal Carolinas - UPDATE 06/30/2026.

 The following charts are a great barometer of price appreciation (or depreciation) of The Coastal Carolinas (northeast South Carolina and southeast North Carolina.).
+At the end of each month, the data is extracted from the MLS for those properties sold from the beginning of the year through the last full month and posted here with a summary of the data.

 Chart data includes the zip codes of those coastal areas in South Carolina from Myrtle Beach to the North Carolina border and in North Carolina from the South Carolina border to Southport.
 The data includes the residential types of Single Family Residential, Condos and Townhomes.